-Class of fixed asset Depreciation rate Plant and equipment 2.5 - 13.5 years
+Class of fixed assetPlant and equipment

+Depreciation rate 2.5 - 13.5 years

 The assets residual values and useful lives are reviewed, and adjusted if appropriate at each reporting date.

 Gains and losses on disposal are determined by company proceeds with the carrying amount.
 These gains or losses are included in the statement of comprehensive income.